isapome/BrainProp/README.md

-# Training deep networks on MNIST, CIFAR10, CIFAR100 and Tiny ImageNet with BrainProp
+# Training deep networks with a biologically plausible learning rule

 _Implementation of BrainProp, a biologically plausible learning rule that can train deep neural networks on image-classification tasks (MNIST, CIFAR10, CIFAR100, Tiny ImageNet)._

-# BrainProp: How the brain can implement reward-based error backpropagation
+## BrainProp: How the brain can implement reward-based error backpropagation

 This repository is the official implementation of "BrainProp: How the brain can implement reward-based error backpropagation" (https://arxiv.org/abs/{...}).